Customer Experience Lifecycle in SaaS: How To Optimize Each Stage and Drive More Conversions?

 Collect customer feedback and address it

-With customer feedback, you can identify bugs and resolve them and find friction points in the user journey to eliminate them.
-Then, follow up with customers to close the feedback loop.
+With customer feedback, you can identify bugs and friction points in the customer lifecycle.
+Resolve them by optimizing the user experience and follow up with customers to close the feedback loop.

 NPS surveys are one way to measure user sentiment at this stage of the customer lifecycle.
 NPS surveys ask customers how likely they are to recommend your product to a friend (indicating satisfaction levels).